barsoom/review/README.md

 ## Later

-* [ ] Improve elm-brunch so that the code can be split into several different files
 * [ ] Figure out how to test the auth\_key check in UserSocket
 * [ ] Add a install/update dependencies script
 * [ ] Set up instructions from scratch, bootstrapping scripts, etc